Go on to Part Five

 Excerpts from Octopus - Yankee Doodle was returned to its place during the recorder quartet.

 So Sincere - another new addition to the set drawn from the new album.
-A full 5-man “drum bash” was now performed as part of this song.
-During the glockenspiel section of this, the stage lights would turn off, revealing strobe lights and twinkling white lights.
+A full 5-man “drum bash” was now performed as part of this song, with John eliminating his solo leading into it.
+During the newly composed glockenspiel section of this drum bash, the stage lights would turn off, revealing strobe lights and twinkling white lights.

 Plain Truth